ibercovich/ibercovich/README.md

 ### 🧬 Fun Fact

 I once dropped out of a Financial Math PhD after a professor insisted that “infinite probability” was just something I had to accept.
-That moment convinced me I was an engineer/empiricist.
+That moment convinced me I was an engineer/empiricist at heart.